quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 ```{code-cell} julia
 permute(t, ((1,), (3, 2)))
 ```
-In other words, when exchanging the two codomain vector spaces, the block of the tensor map for which both corresponding irreps are odd picks up a minus sign, exactly as we would expect for fermionic charges.
+In other words, when exchanging the two domain vector spaces, the block of the `TensorMap` for which both corresponding irreps are odd picks up a minus sign, exactly as we would expect for fermionic charges.

 ### Constructing the Hamiltonian

-We can directly construct the Hamiltonian terms as symmetric tensor maps using the same procedure as before starting from their matrix elements in the occupation number basis.
+We can directly construct the Hamiltonian terms as symmetric `TensorMap`s using the same procedure as before starting from their matrix elements in the occupation number basis.
 However, in this case we should be a bit more careful about the precise definition of the basis states in composite systems.
 Indeed, the tensor product structure of fermionic systems is inherently tricky to deal with, and should ideally be treated in the context of [*super vector spaces*](https://en.wikipedia.org/wiki/Super_vector_space).
 For two sites, we can define the following basis states on top of the fermionic vacuuum $\ket{00}$:
 ```{math}
 \begin{align*}
 \ket{01} &= c_2^+ \ket{00} \\